Log canonical models of foliated surfaces: Preliminaries

 where $K$ is the kernel of $\rho_\sF$.
 Dualizing this sequence, we get

-where $A$ is the cokernel of $\rho_\sF^\vee$.
-Note that $A$ is a subsheaf of $K^\vee$ and $K^\vee$ is torsion-free.
-So $A$ is also torsion-free.
-Thus, we have a rank-one coherent subsheaf $\Omega_\sF^\vee$ of $T_X$.
-Hence, we have a function $F$ sending a foliation $\sF$ of rank one on $X$ to a saturated rank-one coherent subsheaf of the tangent sheaf $T_X$.
+where $A$ is the cokernel of $\rho_\sF^*$.
+Note that $A$ is a subsheaf of $K^*$ and $K^*$ is torsion-free.
+So $A$ is also torsion-free, and thus $\Omega_\sF^*$ is saturated.
+Therefore, this gives a function $F$ from the set of foliations of rank one on $X$ to the set of saturated rank one coherent subsheaves of the tangent sheaf $T_X$.